6110-sp24/6110-sp24.github.io/index.md

 ### Quizzes

-Two quizzes, each worth 10%, to be held during class time.
-See the [Schedule]({% link _pages/schedule.md %}) page for details.
+Two quizzes, each worth 10%, will be held during class time on the days listed on the [Schedule]({% link _pages/schedule.md %}) page.
+More information about quizzes will be released closer to the quiz dates.

 ### Office hours